SillyTavern/SillyTavern/.github/readme.md

 ## Do I need a powerful PC to run SillyTavern?

-The hardware requirements are minimal: it will run on anything that can run NodeJS 18+.
+The hardware requirements are minimal: it will run on anything that can run NodeJS 18 or higher.
 If you intend to do LLM inference on your local machine, we recommend a 3000-series NVIDIA graphics card with at least 6GB of VRAM.
 Check your backend's documentation for more details.

 ## Questions or suggestions?